chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

     systemctl start chef-automate
     ```

-- Update the Automate FQDN DNS entry to resolve to the Disaster Recovery load balancer.
+- Update the Automate FQDN DNS entry to resolve to the disaster recovery load balancer.
-- The Disaster Recovery cluster will be the primary cluster, it may take some time for DNS changes to fully propagate.
+- The disaster recovery cluster will be the primary cluster, it may take some time for DNS changes to fully propagate.
 - Setup backup cron to start taking backups of the now active cluster.